MAY AT CLUNY

 BULBS & TUBERS

 There are approximately 18 varieties of white, red or maroon Trilliums (Wake Robin, Wood Lily) in the garden easily recognised by their 3 leaves, 3 sepals and 3 petals.
-In early May there is a striking double form, small clumps of which are positioned throughout.
-All Trilliums take many years to reach the large clump sizes you will see here.
+They take many years to reach the large clump sizes you will see here.
 Stalks of last year’s Cardiocrinum giganteum (giant Himalayan Lily) can still be seen with their Venus Flytrap-like seed heads.
-The stalks of the bulbs to flower this year are already growing quickly and have large glossy greeny-brown heart-shaped leaves.
-You will see many at different age stages between around the top part of the garden and close to the car park.
+The fresh stalks of the bulbs to flower this year are already growing quickly and have noticeable glossy large heart-shaped leaves.
+They will flower towards the end of June.
+Ariseamas or Cobra lilies have their flowers hidden within strange-looking striped spathes and long “tongues” reach out to attract insects to aid fertilisation.
+A very large clump of Arisaema propinquum (Wallich’s Cobra lily) can be seen opposite the second Sequoiadendron between nos 9 & 10 flowering from mid-May.

 MECONOPSIS - HIMALAYAN POPPIES

-The larger flowered species borne on single stalks in a rich blue is Meconopsis grandis and its hybrids.
-They begin flowering in early May.
-Later, M. baileyi (formerly betonicifolia) with its beautiful nodding heads in various hues of blue, and also pure white, grows happily in deep leaf mould throughout the garden.
-In early May, delicate dusky pink Meconopsis x cookei flower in pots on the gravel.
+The larger flowered species borne on single stalks in rich blue is Meconopsis grandis or their hybrids.
+They are the first blue poppies to flower.
+M. baileyi with its beautiful smaller nodding heads in various hues of blue, and also pure white, grows in deep leaf mould throughout the garden later in the month.
+Early in May Meconopsis x cookei, in a bright plum colour, flowers mainly in pots on the gravel.
+There you will also see a selection of other Meconopsis.

 TREES & SHRUBS

 There are many gloriously scented ornamental apples and cherries all over the garden.
 Look out for Prunus serrula tibetica (Tibetan cherry) with its red peeling bark.
 Adding to the scents, are numerous lilacs (Syringa) and azaleas.
 Many rhododendrons & azaleas bloom in May along with the closely related Enkianthus, which bears pendant racemes of mainly pink bell-shaped flowers.
-The acers (Japanese Maples) with their beautiful fresh green or red leaves have small but delicate flowers while glorious Magnolias (M. wilsonii overlooks the entrance panel) and Tree Paeonias (P. delavayi) grow well in the shelter of the house.
-The striking climber Actinidia kolomitka with its variegated green, white and pink leaves grows on the far end of the house wall.
-Various species of Clematis can be found sprawling over shrubs throughout the garden.
+The acers (Japanese Maples) with their beautiful fresh green leaves have small but delicate flowers while glorious Magnolias (M. wilsonii) overlooks the entrance panel) and Tree paeonias (P. delavayi) grow well in the shelter of the house.
+The striking climber Actinidia kolomitka with its variegated green white and pink leaves grows on the far end of the house wall.
+Towards the end of May the first hankies may be appearing on the spectacular Handkerchief tree – Davidia involucrata.

 AND THE REST!